Drinking Water: Groundwater Standards

 Aluminum

 The groundwater standards for aluminum were adopted in Cycle 9 (2010).
-In Cycle 10 (2019), DHS recommended that the PAL be set at 10% of the enforcement standard due to potential carcinogenic (cancer-causing) effects.
+In Cycle 10 (2019), DHS recommended that the Preventive Action Limit for aluminum be set at 10% of the enforcement standard due to potential carcinogenic (cancer-causing) effects.
+However, this change was not adopted into administrative rule.*

 Aluminum is a naturally occurring metal that is used in a variety of industrial processes and consume products.
 Studies have shown that exposure to high levels of aluminum can affect reproduction, brain chemistry, and kidney function.